 To help agents and legal practitioners, the Law Institute of Victoria and the Real Estate Institute of Victoria (REIV) publish contracts of sale for use by their members.
 Visit the:

-The Estate Agents (Contracts) Regulations 2008 set out the two prescribed contracts agents may use:
+The Estate Agents (Contracts) Regulations 2008 have expired.

 You should check a completed contract to make sure the details are correct before giving it to a buyer.

 Once signed by a buyer, a contract is a written offer to buy a property.
 Once signed by the seller, it is binding and enforceable.